Old City (Hyderabad, India): Cuisine

-The Old City has many restaurants offering Hyderabadi cuisine which is noted for its use of spices and herbs.
+The Old City has many restaurants offering Hyderabadi cuisine, which is renowned throughout India for being a distinctive regional cuisine.
 The food is prepared using different types of spices, in which each spice adds a special taste to the food with a modern touch, while preserving the traditional quality of the food.
-The most famous dishes of Hyderabad are Hyderabadi Biryani and Hyderabadi Haleem.
+The most famous dishes of Hyderabad are Hyderabadi biryani and Hyderabadi haleem.

 Language

 Urdu is the primary language spoken in the Old City area, and was the official language of the Hyderabad State under the Nizams in 1884 AD.
 The most common dialect of Urdu spoken by the largely Muslim population is known as Dakkhani or Deccani (meaning "language of the Deccan").
 Telugu is also widely spoken and understood.